Lost Lake – Nice easy stroll around the entire lake – stunning views along the way, located in Dee

 Umbrella Falls – (shown in the picture) on your way up to the mountain this is a wonderful hike through the shaded woods to a beautiful waterfall.

 Hood River Oregon is a wonderland for bigs and littles alike!
-Take a peak at our top 10 things to do with kids in Hood River and The Columbia River Gorge…
+Take a peak at our top 10 things to do in Hood River with kids and start planning your vacation today!

 - Waterfront Park – bang the drums, climb the walls, spin till your sick!